 Do you know why you doubt yourself and always need approval from others?
 Most likely, it’s because of your fear.

 Seeking validation is a form of procrastination.
-We are afraid to start, to fail and face the challenges that might come.
+We are afraid to start, fail, and face the challenges that might come.
 That’s why we keep seeking validation.
 I wasn’t really interested in what they had to say when I asked my mentors and my elder brother for feedback.
 I was delaying my action because I was afraid to fail or know the outcome.

 Fear causes self-doubt.

 Lack of trust in yourself isn’t due to the lack of belief from others.
 It’s the fear this is holding your back, not the disapproval from others.
 Getting others to agree with you doesn’t help you conquer the fear or self-doubt.
 You need to face your fear upfront and learn to move ahead despite your fear.

 3. Take responsibility for your own life.